jointag/next14-cmp-ios/README.md

 ## Requirements

-The Next14 CMP SDK requires a deployment target of iOS 10.0 or higher. following architectures are supported: armv7, armv7s and arm64 for devices, i386 and x86_64 for the iOS Simulator.
+The Next14 CMP SDK requires a deployment target of iOS 11.0 or higher. following architectures are supported: arm64 for devices, i386 and x86_64 for the iOS Simulator.
 Bitcode is also supported.

 ## Installation